triggerdotdev/trigger.dev/README.md

 ### Self Host Guide

-We provide an official trigger.dev docker image you can use to easily self-host the platform
+We provide an official trigger.dev docker image you can use to easily self-host the platform.
+We're working on more extensive guides but we currently provide a [Fly.io example repository](https://github.com/triggerdotdev/fly.io) with instructions in the README for deploying and using a self-hosted instance of Trigger.dev on Fly.io

 ### Contributing Guide